-MHA680 Healthcare Capstone Leadership Project This capstone course brings together theoretical concepts that students have learned in the degree program and provides and opportunity to apply the acquired knowledge to managerial decision making.
+MHA 599 Healthcare Capstone.
 The course follows a case-study approach to examine healthcare administrative decision making challenges from an individual managerial perspective and culminates with a comprehensive project.

 Master of Leadership Development

 The Master of Leadership Development (MLD) program at Saint Mary-of-the-Woods College is designed for women and men who wish to pursue a graduate degree that blends interdisciplinary studies with the choice of a focus area of interest.
 The Integrative Core courses provide a range of perspectives to help students develop and enhance their critical thinking and leadership skills, while the Focus Area courses build students' knowledge and skills in specific areas of interest.